mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/index.md

 ## Create Infrastructure Provider

-1. In Kommander, select the Workspace associated with the credentials you are adding.
+1. From the top menu bar, select your target workspace.

+1. Select **Infrastructure Providers** in the **Administration** section of the sidebar menu.

-1. Go to **Administration > Infrastructure Providers** and select the **Add Infrastructure Provider** button.
+1. Select the **Add Infrastructure Provider** button.

 1. Select the **Amazon Web Services (AWS)** option.